borealbirds/WildTrax-dataHarmonization/README.md

 <a name=Reformatting></a>
 ## Harmonization of the data into WildTrax format

 Reformating will be unique per project.
 Some projects will use rules that are similar.
-All scripts are available to allow reusing of code under the [script section](.
+All scripts are available to allow reusing of code under the [script section](https://github.com/borealbirds/WT-Integration/tree/main/script).

-For data to be uploaded to WildTrax, three hierarchical files are needed.
+For data to be uploaded to WildTrax, three hierarchical files are needed:
+- <a href="#Location">Location table</a>
+- <a href="#Visit">Visit table</a>
+- <a href="#Survey">Survey table</a>

 Reformatting data for WildTrax can be challenging when data files are missing required fields, the fields are not filled in properly or are incomplete (according to WildTrax requirements), or the data was collected using a different documentation scheme.
 If data is being reformatted by BAM, team members communicate with the original data partner to acquire project metadata (e.g., documentation that can clarify how data was collected).